migrantvoice

 Our campaign against the extortionate cost of visas: Our asks

-Migrant Voice’s recommendations come from the findings of our report as well as the calls for changes from migrants who we spoke to as part of our research and have worked with during our campaign against extortionate visa fees.
+Migrant Voice’s recommendations come from the findings of our report in 2022 as well as the calls for changes from migrants from our Steering Group and the wider community involved in our campaign against extortionate visa costs.

 Migrant Voice are therefore calling for the following changes:

-• Cut waiting times and improve communication from the Home Office
+• Cut waiting times and improve communication from the Home Office; and

 Visa fees for adults must not be higher than the administrative cost, children should go free.

 The cost of visas is far above the actual administrative cost of processing them.
-In some cases the charge is 7-10 times higher.
-It is unjust that migrants should be paying above the administrative cost to the Home Office to process their visa.
+In some cases, the charge is 7-10 times higher.
+This is unjust.

-The extortionate costs mean that many are struggling to pay for their visas, forced into making an impossible choice between saving for the fees and meeting other basic needs.
+The extortionate costs mean that many are struggling to pay for their visas, forced into making an impossible choice between saving for the fees and related costs and meeting other basic needs in a cost of living crisis.

 Abolish the Immigration Health Surcharge